debomatic/debomatic/docs/index.rst

 Lintian
 -------

-This module allows lintian to be executed, checking the build packages for errors and warnings, and creates a report in the same directory of the resulting files.
+This module allows lintian to be executed, checking the built packages for errors and warnings, and creates a report in the same directory of the resulting files.